HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Design

 A new concept of *data group* is added to the DCP data model to address these issues.
-A data group is define as a set of specific versions of metadata and data that is defined as complete and consistent in by a specified criteria.
-Events are generated when a *data group* is create, updated, or deleted.
+A data group is defined as a set of specific versions of metadata and data that is annotated as complete and consistent by specified criteria.
+Events are generated when a *data group* is created, updated, or deleted.

 A data group has a symbolic scope type that specifies what is represented by the group.
 Most of the above uses cases will requires a *project submission* scope that is indicates a submission to a project is complete.